morze00/QFS_kinematics/README.md

 Use '--ppn' or '--nnp' flag to simulate QFS scattering of a bound neutron (or proton) "a" from proton (or neutron) probe "i".

-See output tree variables for the kinematics of the particles 1, 2 and B in the lab and CM frames.

 Compilation requires an existing ROOT installation.
 Compile the code using 'make' command in the terminal.